Main Sections

 D'Anna knows who the Secret Four Cylons are.
 And she's not telling.
 She's a narrative wild card.
 She wasn't part of the alliance negotiated between the Colonials and the rebel Cylons.
 She came late to this game, and she's setting new rules.
 And because she has leverage and uses it, the situation quickly becomes a standoff that threatens to spin out of control.

-D'Anna holds the Colonials, including the President Roslin, hostage aboard the basestar.
+D'Anna holds the Colonials, including President Roslin, hostage aboard the basestar.
 She makes an announcement: She will hold the hostages until the Secret Four are turned over to her.
 But this creates a real problem for Admiral Adama and President Lee Adama.
 They don't even know who these four Cylons are.
 The only ways this stalemate can possibly end is either in bloodshed or with the secret Cylons turning themselves in.

 Now let me quote myself from my review of the second-season BSG episode "Sacrifice": "At this point in my movie- and TV-viewing life, I'm almost willing to say that any pitch that can be summarized as 'hostage situation' should be thrown out by whomever is potentially producing it."
 Good thing I used the word "almost" in that sentence, or else I'd have to eat those words.
 "Revelations" is the most riveting hostage standoff in recent memory.
 Old conventions can be made to work in your favor if there are real stakes involved.
 And the stakes here couldn't be bigger: Lives of major characters hang precariously in the balance, as does the secret surrounding Earth.

 And because this is a BSG hiatus launcher, there's no telling what will happen or where the story might end up.
-The season-ending cliffhanger used to make me groan because it was an obligatory cliche.
+The season-ending cliffhanger used to make me groan because it was an obligatory cliché.
 But BSG has for me single-handedly revitalized the cliffhanger with its track record of shocking unpredictability.
 The suspense level is amped up in "Revelations" in part simply because I knew it was a midseason finale.

 One interesting point worth pondering: D'Anna says four Cylons are in the fleet.
 Not five.
 Does that mean the final Cylon is not in the fleet?
 Is the final Cylon a character on the basestar?
 Or is D'Anna lying?